Search

 Close-up shot of plated burrata salad on an oval platter topped with a burrata ball, balsamic glaze, and toasted pine nuts, styled with peach linen and a gold serving spoon.

 This Burrata Salad is fresh, creamy, and bursting with flavor!
 It’s the perfect summer salad, featuring ripe tomatoes, juicy peaches, fragrant basil, and silky burrata cheese.
-A drizzle of balsamic glaze and a crunch of toasted pine nuts bring everything together for an unforgettable dish.

 Ingredients for burrata salad, including burrata, tomatoes, peaches, Fresno chilies, arugula, pine nuts, mint, lemon, olive oil, balsamic glaze, and salt.